-Capital markets sanctions do not affect credits, loans or other financing contracts concluded before the sanctionsentered into force.
-But these contracts may be subject to limitations.
-For example, if there are any terms of the loan or contract subject to negotiation or agreement by the parties after the effective date of the sanctions, it may constitute a prohibited new extension of credit.
-However, some exercise of discretionary terms, such as early termination, may be permitted if it is solely to the detriment of the targeted company.
+Capital markets sanctions do not affect credits, loans It is generally prohibited to provide mid- or long-term or other financing contracts concluded before the financing to targeted persons. sanctionsentered into force.
+But these contracts may Capital markets sanctions measures ban granting new be subject to limitations.
+For example, if there are any credits or loans to targeted persons with a maturity terms of the loan or contract subject to negotiation that exceeds 14 to 90 days. or agreement by the parties after the effective date of the sanctions, it may constitute a prohibited Capital markets sanctions may ban buying, selling, new extension of credit.
+However, some exercise of providing investment services or otherwise dealing discretionary terms, such as early termination, may be with specific new debt and equity instruments, permitted if it is solely to the detriment of the targeted such as transferable securities and money markets company. instruments with a maturity similar to the above.